UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/DEA.md

 ### Design Notes

 I have taken elements of my three favorite fast-play wargames, put them into a blender, and created this chimera.
-Intent is to use this for solo resolution of battles as part of a solo campaign, or as part of domain-level play in the background of another TTRPG such as D&D.
+Intent is to use this for solo resolution of battles as part of a solo campaign, or as part of domain-level play in the background of another TTRPG such as *D&D*.

 Sources that I pillaged to create this include: